jonSurrey/JonContextMenu/README.md

 // Then, create an instance of JonContextMenu setting your array to it. let contextMenu = JonContextMenu().setItems(options).build()

-// Finally, add the "contextMenu" to the view that will show the context menu
+// Finally, add the "contextMenu" to the view you wish.
 <<YOURVIEW>>.addGestureRecognizer(contextMenu)
 ```
+To show the menu, just long press the view you set the JonContextMenu.

 ### Delegates